ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 # Custom image upload adapter

 <info-box>
-	Check out the {@link features/image-upload general image upload guide} to learn about other ways to upload images into CKEditor 5.
+	Check out the {@link features/image-upload comprehensive "Image upload" guide} to learn about other ways to upload images into CKEditor 5.
 </info-box>

 ## How does the image upload work?